Technion-SpotOS/SpotWorkload/README.md

     $ export IMAGE=$REGISTRY/$(basename $(pwd)):latest
     ```

-1. Run the following command to deploy the `spot-instance-controller` controller to your cluster:
+1. Run the following command to deploy the `spot-workload-controller` controller to your cluster:
     ```
-    envsubst < deploy/spot-instance-controller.yaml.template | kubectl apply -f -
+    envsubst < deploy/spot-workload-controller.yaml.template | kubectl apply -f -
     ```

 ## Cleanup from a cluster

-1. Run the following command to clean `spot-instance-controller` from your leaf hub cluster:
+1. Run the following command to clean `spot-workload-controller` from your cluster:
     ```
-    envsubst < deploy/spot-instance-controller.yaml.template | kubectl delete -f -
+    envsubst < deploy/spot-workload-controller.yaml.template | kubectl delete -f -
     ```